DexterInd/GrovePi/Firmware/README.md

 GrovePi
 =======

 GrovePi is an open source platform for connecting Grove Sensors to the Raspberry Pi.
+[See more about the GrovePi here.](http://www.dexterindustries.com/grovepi)

 ## Compiling
 The best way to compile the firmware on the GrovePi is to use Ino.
 You can see more about [ino](http://inotool.org).